This page is a collection of miscellanea that the person in charge of administering the LLIR website needs to know.

 Adding Users in the Dashboard

-You may add WordPress users to give volunteers the ability to test, review and even administer the website.
+You can WordPress users to give volunteers the ability to test, review and even administer the website.
 If you create a second user for a volunteer who is also a member, make sure the username and email address fields have different values from in their member profile.
 All WordPress users for the website can login, see the LLIR member-only area and update their profiles using the My Profile forms.
-But users created at the dashboard cannot:

 How to Add a Website User